-Can Cold Weather Affect Your Hot Water Heater?
+Cold Weather Can Mess With Your Hot Water

 Cold Weather Can Cool or Freeze Your Water Pipes